 Better Structure = Better Crawlability

 Search engines like Google rely on clear, semantic HTML to understand the content of a webpage.
-Many accessibility best practices—like using proper heading levels (<h1>
+Many accessibility best practices—like using proper heading levels (<h1> to <h6>), descriptive alt text, and meaningful link text—also help search engines crawl and index your content more accurately.

 Example: